 - 2 tablespoons coconut flour

-- 1/4 tsp Himalayan pink salt / or sea salt
+- 1/4 teaspoon Himalayan pink salt / or sea salt

 - freshly ground black pepper

-- 1/2 tsp fresh thyme leaves, plus a little more for topping
+- 1/2 teaspoon fresh thyme leaves, plus a little more for garnishing

-- 1 tbsp Lakanto maple-flavored syrup / Yacon syrup (plus more for topping if you want)
+- 1 tablespoon Lakanto syrup / Yacon syrup / Allulose syrup (your choice), plus more for drizzling on top

-- 4 tbsp french butter, cut into small cubes (or any butter with casein A2)
+- 4 tablespoons French butter, cut into small cubes (or any butter with casein A2)

 - 4 medium strawberries, sliced